Aimery of Cyprus: Early career

-Aimery secured his position in the Latin East by marrying Eschiva of Ibelin, the elder daughter of the lord of Ramla, Baldwin of Ibelin, who was one of the most powerful noblemen in the Kingdom of Jerusalem.
+Aimery secured his position in the Latin East by marrying Eschiva of Ibelin, the elder daughter of the lord of Ramla, Baldwin of Ibelin, one of the most powerful noblemen in the Kingdom of Jerusalem.
 According to Ernoul, whose reliability in this instance is questionable, Aimery became a lover of King Amalric's former wife, Agnes of Courtenay.
-Ernoul consistently portrays Agnes unfavorably; his information about her probably came from her rival, Maria Komnene, Amalric's second wife.
+Ernoul consistently portrays Agnes unfavorably; his information about her probably came from her rival Maria Komnene, Amalric's second wife.
 King Amalric died on 11 July 1174 and was succeeded by his and Agnes's thirteen-year-old son, Baldwin IV.
 Aimery became a member of the royal court with his father-in-law's support.
 He may have been appointed chamberlain, which would indicate a close relationship with the royal family.

 Baldwin IV had his sister, Sibylla, marry Aimery's brother Guy.
 One chronicle credits Aimery with the match.

 Aimery's youngest brother, Guy, married Baldwin IV's widowed sister, Sibylla, in April 1180.
-Ernoul writes that Sibylla had promised herself to Aimery's father-in-law, Baldwin of Ibelin, but Aimery had described Guy as a handsome and charming young man to her and her mother, Agnes, and then travelled to Poitou in the winter of 1179/80 and brought Guy to Jerusalem.
+Ernoul writes that Sibylla had promised herself to Aimery's father-in-law, Baldwin of Ibelin, but Aimery had described Guy as a handsome and charming young man to her and her mother, Agnes, and then travelled to Poitou in the winter of 1179/1180 and brought Guy to Jerusalem.
 Another source, William of Tyre, does not accord to Aimery any role in Guy and Sibylla's marriage.
 The historian Bernard Hamilton dismisses this account and argues that King Baldwin arranged the match.
 Because the young king had lepromatous leprosy, Sibylla was his heir presumptive and Guy's marriage to her put him in line to become the next king, much to the dismay of the Ibelins and their allies.